 I can only work at certain times?
 Will this be a problem?

-The Volunteer Director will only schedule you to work at times that are convenient to your schedule.
+The Volunteer Manager will only schedule you to work at times that are convenient to your schedule.

 What if I cannot volunteer at the time I have agreed to?

 We recognize that volunteers will occasionally become ill or have emergency situations that prevent them from volunteering at their set time.
-We ask that you notify the Volunteer Director at 775.329.3333 ex.
-252 as soon as possible in order for a substitute to be scheduled.
+We ask that you notify the Volunteer Manager at 775.398.7257 as soon as possible in order for a substitute to be scheduled.
 If you are scheduled during an evening or weekend, please call the admissions desk at 775.329.3333 ex.
 100.

 Is there a dress code for volunteers?